skellis46/slipbox/improvisation and the threshold of the self.md

 [^losing:][losingoneself.coventry.ac.uk/](https://losingoneself.coventry.ac.uk/)

-The dancing underpinning these ideas is known as [[authentic movement]] and in _Losing Oneself_ it was practiced intensively by experienced dance professionals Katye Coe and me.
-The authentic movement practice involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
-Both the mover and witness attempt to avoid making judgments on what happens.
+The dancing underpinning these ideas is known as [[authentic movement]].
+Authentic movement involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
+Both the mover and witness attempt to avoid making judgments on any aspect of the experience.

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.
 Like other somatic practices developed through internal bodily attunement, an important aspect of authentic movement is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of both the dancer and the watcher [@ellis-2020-corporeal].
 The unimportance of how the dancing appears separates this practice from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

+In _Losing Oneself_ authentic movement was practiced by expert dance professionals Katye Coe and me.
+I say expert because it connects the work to research by philosopher (and former ballet dancer) Barbara Montero that examines the role of thinking in expert performance.
+For Montero an expert is a professional-level practitioner developed through long deliberate practice who is actively trying to improve:

+> those that are generally recognized as experts in their fields and whose skills are usually thought to conform to the ten-year rule, which states that the journey from novice to professional typically takes ten years of intensive practice. [@montero-2013-dancer p.305]

+> If so, being in the zone, where the zone is defined as a time of optimal performance, is perfectly compatible with thinking.
+Alternatively, if the zone is defined as a time when optimal performance occurs entirely effortlessly and without thought, then being in the zone may simply not exist.[@montero-2015-thinking p.138]

 I also use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson: